Australia’s plants and animals are under threat. Our combined voices can protect them.

 Want to understand more about how global goals for nature will help Australia's own endangered plants and animals?
 Read our blog from Nathaniel Pelle, ACF's Business and Biodiversity Campaign Lead, then sign the petition and invite friends and family to add their names too!

 Header photo: Jean-Paul Ferrero/AUSCAPE

-I want the earth to survive for my grandchildren and great-grandchildren
+I want ambitious nature goals for the future for my grandchildren and their children.

 “It’s surely our responsibility to do everything within our power to create a planet that provides a home not just for us, but for all life on Earth.”
 David Attenborough

 It’s time to take responsibility for human destruction

 We need ambitious goals for nature to stop species extinction and take meaningful action for our climate

 I want ambitious goals for nature because I want a planet for my children

 Fires and land clearing have taken a massive toll and we need ambitious goals to reverse the damage.

 I want ambitious goals for nature because we have a responsibility to help fix the problems that our ancestors have made and live in a world rich with diversity